eugbomeh/eugbomeh/README.md

 ## I'm a Husband, Engineer, and Trainer!!

-- 🌱 I’m currently learning everything data and agile related 🤣
+- 🌱 I’m currently learning everything data and agile related
-- 👯 I’m looking to collaborate with other content Data Engineer
+- 👯 I’m looking to collaborate with other content Data EngineerS
 - 🥅 2020 Goals: Contribute more to Open Source projects